EladKarni/react-event-cards/README.md

 # React Event Cards

 This is a simple component that let's you dynamically fetch events from any public google calendar and display each event as it's own pre-styled event card containing the information from that event.
-At the button of each card is a google maps (if the event has a location), which will animate to reveal the full map if hovered over or tapped on (mobile supported).
+At the bottom of each card is a Google Map (if the event has a location), which will animate to reveal the full map if hovered over or tapped on (mobile supported).

 ## Prerequisites